ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 (g) In case of Exceptions, system should trigger relevant error messages as specified below.

 #### 2. Mapping Permissions to License Key
-(a) Upon receiving a request to map permissions to the License Key with input parameters (TSP ID, License Key, List of Permissions) the system maps the received permissions to the License Key
+(a) Upon receiving a request to map permissions to the License Key with input parameters (TSP ID, License Key, List of Permissions), the system maps the received permissions to the License Key

 (b) Validates if the request contains the following input parameters
    * TSP ID - Mandatory